-The Israel family’s magnanimous support has enabled Winthrop-University Hospital to obtain a high-fidelity pediatric mannequin for its Simulation Center.
-This vital piece of medical training equipment simulates real life-threatening scenarios to help advance the Winthrop medical team’s knowledge and expertise in treating patients.
+The Israel family’s magnanimous support has enabled NYU Winthrop Hospital to obtain a high-fidelity pediatric mannequin for its Simulation Center.
+This vital piece of medical training equipment simulates real life-threatening scenarios to help advance the NYU Winthrop medical team’s knowledge and expertise in treating patients.

 “Team-based simulation training is an integral part of our multi-modal education curriculum for students, residents, physicians, nurses and other clinicians as we continue to strengthen our position as a leader in sepsis education and quality improvement,” said Lyn QuintosAlagheband, MD, Associate Director of Pediatric Critical Care Medicine and Physician Quality Officer at The Children’s Medical Center at NYU Winthrop, and Co-Chair of NYU Winthrop’s Hospital-wide Strike Out Sepsis Campaign.